Video Link: https://vimeo.com/291312923

 They may be suffering in silence from low energy, constant tiredness, and sexual problems but fail to discuss these issues.

-The same recent survey found that sixty percent of the men felt they need more information to manage their diabetes better.
+The same recent survey found that sixty percent of the men felt they needed more information to manage their diabetes better.

-The ADA thinks that that as many as thirteen million men have low testosterone levels.
+The ADA thinks that as many as thirteen million men have low testosterone levels.